The "Dirty John" Season 2 Trailer Is Here & It's About An Even Wilder Breakup Story

 Like Newell and Meehan, the Brodericks were a real couple who went through a heated divorce that rocked their wealthy community in San Diego.
 Their relationship devolved into a disturbing game of emotional chess, where either could make a radical move at any point.
 Daniel had Betty committed to a mental health facility.
 Betty drove her car into Daniel’s front door.
 Daniel withheld child support payments.
 Betty spray painted his house.
 It all ended when, in 1989, Betty shot Daniel, execution style.

 “I bought into a 1950s Leave It to Beaver marriage...and [Daniel] stole my whole life,” Betty told The Los Angeles Times.
-“This was a desperate act of self-defense.”
+“This was a desperate act of self-defence.”

 What’s interesting about Betty and Daniel’s story is that, despite Betty being a confessed killer, many saw her as the victim of a terrible husband.
 The concept that Betty may have been “justified” to retaliate against Daniel is something that Dirty John already seems keen on exploring: Betty is the narrator of the trailer, suggesting we will be seeing at least some of the series from her point of view.